AlessandroChecco/agreement-phi/README.md

 - ``verbose`` [default False] boolean.
 If True it shows more information
 - ``table`` [default False] boolean.
 If True more verbose output in form of a table.
 - ``njobs`` [default 1] integer.
 Number of parallel jobs.
 Set it equal to the number of CPUs available.
+- ``binning`` [default True] boolean.
+If False consider the values in the boundary of scale non binned: this is useful when using a discrete scale and the value in the boundaries should be considered adhering to the limits and not in the center of the corresponding bin.
+This is useful when the value of the boundaries have a strong meaning (for example [absolutely not, a bit, medium, totally]) where answering in the boundary of the scale is not in a bin as close as the second step in the scale.

 Note that the code will try to infer the limits of the scale, but it's highly suggested to include them (in case some elements on the boundary are missing).
 For the example shown above the parameter limits would be ``limits=[0,4]``.